Finding Your Lost Pet

-- Post a “found pet” listing on social media, online lost and found sites, and in local newspaper(s).
+- Post a “found pet” listing on social media, online lost and found sites, and in the local newspaper.
 Include the pet’s appearance, breed, sex, age, and date found, as well as your contact information and a good photo.
-Don’t forget to read the “lost” postings, too.
+Make sure to read the “lost” postings, too.

 Rochester Dogs Lost and Found